ThatGuy0107/Demigod-Origins/README.md

 # Demigod-Origins
-This datapack adds multiple origins to the Origins mod, requires Extra Origins and Pehkui.
+This datapack adds multiple origins to the Origins mod based on the Percy Jackson universe